Adam Reynolds: 2016

 On 13 January 2016, Reynolds was named in the emerging New South Wales Blues squad.
 On 2 February 2016, Reynolds was selected to replace Trent Hodkinson for the World All Stars in the 2016 All Stars match.
 In the match on 13 February 2016, Reynolds kicked 2 goals with the World All Stars defeating the Indigenous All Stars 12–8 at Suncorp Stadium.
 Reynolds made his State of Origin debut for New South Wales in Game I of the 2016 series.

 Reynolds played in the second game of the 2016 State of Origin series as Queensland defeated New South Wales 26–16 at Suncorp Stadium.
-Reynolds was ruled out of the final game in the series due to injury and was replaced by Matt Moylan.
+Reynolds was ruled out of the final game in the series due to injury and was replaced by James Tedesco who made his origin debut at fullback, shifting Matt Moylan to five eighth.
 At club level, Reynolds made 16 appearances for Souths in the 2016 NRL season as they missed out on the finals for the first time since 2012.